monk-io/docs/docs/connecting-runnables.md

 ## The result

-Run the new template with:
+Run the new Kit with:

     monk load mystuff.yaml
     monk run mystuff/my-service